 We conducted our audit in accordance with International Standards on Auditing (International) (ISAs) and applicable law.
-Our responsibilities under those standards are described below in the "Auditor's responsibilities for the audit of the non-statutory consolidated financial statements" section of our report.
+Our responsibilities under those standards are described below in the "Auditor's responsibilities for the audit of the financial statements" section of our report.